QuentinWach/Generative-Adversarial-Network/README.md

 ***"Can you look at a painting and recognize it as being the Mona Lisa?
 You probably can.
 That's discriminative modeling.
 Can you paint the Mona Lisa yourself?
 You probably can't.
-That's generative modeling."***
-- Ian Goodfellow, Inventor of GANs
+That's generative modeling."***,  Ian Goodfellow, Inventor of GANs

 ## Introduction